 Trinity is a contemplative, a writer, a collaborator, and an embodier.
-She is passionate about helping people, starting with herself, to feel what they feel and be kind to their own souls.
+She is passionate about helping people (starting with herself) to feel what they feel and awaken to their Belovedness.
 She is learning spaciousness and an economy of enoughness.

-Trinity and her partner reside in Fort Collins, Colorado with their four kids and 7 lb rescue terrier.
+Trinity and her partner reside in Fort Collins, Colorado with their four kids and 7 lb rescue terrier named Pema.